Roundup · 2026 snapshot

 Hidden Door: playing inside worlds you already love

 Hidden Door is a narrative AI game built on top of existing fiction worlds, which is a genuinely different angle.
 Instead of a blank sandbox, you step into a licensed or established setting and play within it.
-The catch, as of mid-2026, is that it is waitlist-gated, so it is not something you can sign up for and play in the next three minutes.
+Access, available universes, and onboarding can change, so check the current product page rather than treating this snapshot as live status.

 How long does the story survive?
 Hard to rate fairly from the outside while access is limited, so this one gets an honest “incomplete” rather than a verdict it hasn't earned either way.
 Its clearest best-for is obvious: if the appeal is playing inside a specific book or franchise world rather than building your own, put yourself on the list and see.